 They are very easy to use and don’t require a lot of time for learning how to apply them.

 They have lines on them so you can choose your desired length and see how far you need to spread polygel on all the forms.

 Modelones forms are perfect for creating the coffin and ballerina shapes.

-One of the most notable features of the Modelones dual forms is that the curve of these molds is not extreme.
+One of the most notable features of the Modelones dual forms is that the curvature of these molds is not extreme.

-So you can create a natural-looking C-curve on your extensions with them.
+So you can create a natural-looking apex and a correct C-curve on your extensions with them.

 They’re also a good fit for flatter nails.